frederic-perez/AmE-dictionary/data/dictionary.md

 __infrangible__ _adj_ Not capable of being violated or infringed. _Syn_ inviolable, absolute _These rights we consider infrangible, no matter what else you may take away from us._
 __infrasound__ _n_ :two::hammer: _Infrasound can be detected in excess of 100 miles._
 __infusion__ _n_ :two::hammer: _Drug infusions._ _(vs drug injections)_
+__ingenuous__ _adj_ /in-JEN-yuh-wus/ Someone who shows innocent or childlike simplicity and candidness. _The ingenuous enthusiasm shown by several of the older campers was contagious, and soon everyone was excited about the project._
+__inglenook__
 __ingots__ _n_ :two::hammer::pencil2::
 __ingrain__ _v_ :two: To fix deeply or indelibly, as in the mind.
 __ingrained__ _adj_ :four::hammer: _Speeding is deeply ingrained in American culture._